-Dr. Smith graduated summa cum laude from the University of Kentucky with a BS in Biology.
+Dr. Smith graduated summa cum laude from the University of Kentucky with a bachelor’s degree in biology.
 During this time, she conducted extensive research in neurobiology while completing her undergraduate studies in 2.5 years.
-Prior to attending medical school, she was awarded a prestigious J. William Fulbright Scholarship to further pursue neurodegenerative research at the Netherlands Institute for Neuroscience in Amsterdam, the Netherlands.
+Prior to attending medical school, she was awarded a prestigious J. William Fulbright Scholarship to further pursue neurodegenerative research at the Netherlands Institute for Neuroscience in Amsterdam.
 She was accepted to several top medical schools and chose to attend Mayo Clinic College of Medicine, where she was a recipient of the Mayo Dean’s Outstanding Achievement Full Tuition Scholarship.
-During this time, Dr. Smith was extensively involved in medical school candidate recruitment and a member of the Mayo Clinic College of Medicine Admissions Committee.
+During this time, Dr. Smith was extensively involved in medical school candidate recruitment and served as a member of the Mayo Clinic College of Medicine Admissions Committee.

-Dr. Smith has extensive teaching as well as research and career mentoring experience at the pre-medical, medical student and resident levels.
-She has successfully assisted numerous pre-medical students in the medical school admissions process and is enthusiastic in helping applicants succeed in becoming physicians.
+Dr. Smith has extensive teaching as well as research and career mentoring experience at the premedical, medical school, and residency levels.
+She has successfully assisted numerous premedical students in the medical school admissions process and is enthusiastic in helping applicants succeed in becoming physicians.

 Undergraduate: BS, University of Kentucky